 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-Actual general fund expenditures for the fiscal year ended September 30, 2023 exceeded appropriations by \$29,675.
-The over expenditures were funded by available fund balance.
+Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2024.

-KEY MARCO COMMUNITY DEVELOPMENT DISTRICT COLLIER COUNTY, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2023 UNAUDITED
+KEY MARCO COMMUNITY DEVELOPMENT DISTRICT COLLIER COUNTY, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024 UNAUDITED

 Element Comments

 Number of District employees compensated in the last pay period of the District's fiscal year being reported.
 5

-Number of independent contractors compensated to whom nonemployee compensation was paid in the last month of the District's fiscal year being reported.
+Number of independent contractors compensated to w hom nonemployee compensation w as paid in the last month of the District's fiscal year being reported.
 1

-Employee compensation \$4,600
+Employee compensation \$5,000

 Independent contractor compensation \$10

 Construction projects to begin on or after October 1; (\$65K) Not applicable

 Budget variance report See the Schedule of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual - General Fund

 Ad Valorem taxes; Not applicable

-Non ad valorem special assessments; \$1,600
+Non ad valorem special assessments; \$0

-Special assessment rate Operations and maintenance - \$1,600 x 134 Units Debt service - Not Applicable
+Special assessment rate Operations and maintenance - \$1,600 Debt service - Not Applicable

-Special assessments collected \$209,800
+Special assessments collected \$207,744

 Outstanding Bonds: Not applicable

-951 Yamato Road • Suite 280 Boca Raton, Florida 33431 (561) 994-9299 • (800) 299-4728 Fax (561) 994-5823 www.graucpa.com
+1001 W. Yamato Road • Suite 301 Boca Raton, Florida 33431 (561) 994-9299 • (800) 299-4728 Fax (561) 994-5823 www.graucpa.com